 Their quest for artistic immortality takes them into some of the lewdest, darkest and funniest corners of the city.
 Joining them is sassy, sexy model Lizzie Siddal.
 But is she risking it all with this dangerous bunch?

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 2. You already love the cast.
 Mark Heap (Thomas Brown from Lark Rise to Candleford) is Charles Dickens, and his delivery of lines is just as catchy as it was when he portrayed the postman.
 Tom Hollander (from a multitude of costume dramas) is acclaimed art critic John Ruskin.
 His reserved performance makes him a complex character who draws you in – at the same time as it makes you dislike him.
-Aidan Turner is not only part of the series, but is central to it, and it feels like ice cream on top of chocolate cake – with whipped cream – to be able to watch him in a period drama while Poldark gears up for another season.
+Aidan Turner is not only part of the series, but is central to it, and it feels like ice cream on top of chocolate cake – with whipped cream – to be able to watch him in another period drama if you are missing “Poldark.”

 Who’s who (with some spoilers if you aren’t familiar with their history):